-In 1987, there were 15,022 motor vehicle thefts in Virginia.
-In 1991, auto thefts soared to 21,284.
-The Help Eliminate Auto Theft program was established in 1992 to educate citizens and law enforcement about vehicle theft and the theft of parts.
-And while auto thefts have since decreased by more than 60 percent, there is still plenty that can be done to Help Eliminate Auto Theft.
+In 1987, there were 15,022 motor vehicle thefts in Virginia; by 1991 auto thefts had soared to more than 21,000.
+Therefore, the Virginia General Assembly created the Help Eliminate Auto Theft (HEAT) Fund to educate citizens about vehicle theft and the theft of parts.
+This funding also provides training to law enforcement agencies as they work together to combat vehicle theft across the Commonwealth.
+While auto thefts have since decreased by more than 60%, there is still plenty that can be done to help eliminate auto theft.

 - Auto thefts occur most often in summer and least frequently during winter.
-In 2017, almost 40 percent of all incidents occurred between June and September.
-August saw the most thefts (1,019), with July (968) following closely behind.
-The fewest auto thefts occurred in February (693) and April (699).
+In 2020, 34% of all incidents occurred between June and September.

-Source for above facts and figures: Crime in Virginia.
-Virginia Uniform Crime Reporting Program Department of VSP-5906-HEAT-2019-Annual-Statistics-Report State Police 1988 – 2016 editions.
+Source for above facts and figures: Crime in Virginia Report, 2020.